Pizza Hut: History

+By 1966, the company had 140 locations and had established its headquarters in Wichita.
 The first Pizza Hut restaurant east of the Mississippi River was opened in Athens, Ohio, in 1966 by Lawrence Berberick and Gary Meyers.
+The iconic Pizza Hut building style with the distinctive red roof was introduced in 1969, and was later incorporated into the corporate logo.
+By the end of the decade, there were over 300 locations.
+The Carneys took the company public in 1969.

+By 1971, Pizza Hut had more locations and higher sales than any of its competitors.
 In the early 1970s, Pizza Hut opened several other chains to diversify its menu.
 These included the fast-food Mexican eatery Taco Kid; hamburger restaurant Next Door; steakhouse Flaming Steer; and barbecue restaurant Sutphen's.
 All four ventures were unsuccessful and closed by the end of the decade.
+PepsiCo acquired Pizza Hut in November 1977.
+The company had over 4,000 locations by this point.

 In August 1994, Pizza Hut and the Santa Cruz Operation (SCO) announced PizzaNet, a pilot program in the Santa Cruz area that allowed consumers to use their own computer to order pizza delivery from a local Pizza Hut restaurant, with connection being made over the Internet to a central Pizza Hut server in Wichita, Kansas.
 The PizzaNet application software was developed by SCO's Professional Services group.
 PizzaNet was based on the first commercially licensed and bundled Internet operating system, SCO Global Access.